 Use cases for an ad server plugin in WordPress

-- manage the same code on one place (the ad server) only and use it on many other related sites
+- Manage the same code in one place (the ad server) and use it on other related sites.

 Setting up the ad server

 The Ad Server is a module included in Advanced Ads Pro.
 Follow these steps to display an ad on a different site.

 - install Advanced Ads Pro, the ad server plugin for WordPress

 - navigate to Advanced Ads > Settings > Pro and enable the Ad Server module

 - in most cases, you need to add the URL of the target site (without subdirectories or subdomains, the protocol, e.g.,

 - create your ad or ad group, if you don’t have one, yet

 - go to Advanced Ads > Placements and create a new Ad Server placement, then assign the ad or ad group created in the previous step to the new placement